4GeeksAcademy/realestate-datacleanup-exercise/README.md

 ## 🚛 How to deliver this project

-Once you have finished solving the exercises, be sure to commit your changes, push the fork of your repository and go to 4Geeks.com to upload the repository link.
+Once you have finished solving the exercises, be sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.

 ## 📝 Instructions